Dementia friendly communities are welcoming to people with dementia, support them to live well, and engage them meaningfully in everyday life.

 - A person with dementia is more than their diagnosis.

-- Stigma is often associated with dementia, but by learning more and fostering understanding, stigma can be reduced.
+- Stigma is often associated with dementia but by learning more and fostering understanding, stigma can be reduced.

 - Everyone has a role to play in recognizing people with dementia as a part of their community and supporting their independence, sense of value and opportunities for inclusion.

-What about a dementia friendly physical environment?
+What can a dementia friendly physical environment look like?